 Weapons, which includes knives with blades longer than 3", are never permitted on any Mountaineers Adventure Club activity.
-Youth who are found with weapons will have the weapon confiscated by Mountaineers Staff and will be dismissed from the program without refund.
-Youth dismissed from the program for possession of a weapon may return the following year on a probationary basis.
+Youth who are found with weapons will have the weapon confiscated by Mountaineers staff and will be dismissed from the program without refund.
+Youth dismissed from the program for possession of a weapon may return the following year on a probationary basis at the staff program manager's discretion.